Why is hotel channel manager comparison important?

 When comparing channel managers, it’s essential to look beyond the typical considerations like features, pricing, and reputation.
 To gain a deeper understanding of how a platform fits your specific business needs, you must also explore additional factors that influence performance, security, and long-term usability.

-The following questions delve into aspects like system updates, data retention, and customization, offering insights that can help you make a more informed decision when choosing a channel manager:
+The following questions delve into aspects like system updates, data retention, and customisation, offering insights that can help you make a more informed decision when choosing a channel manager:

-- What is the level of customization allowed within the channel manager?
+What is the level of customisation allowed within the channel manager?